eMAGTechLabs/GuzzleMiddleware/README.md

 # Guzzle 6 Middleware
-This is a Guzzle 6 middleware that lets you profile http calls and sends information to statsd.
+This is a Guzzle 6 middleware, which allows you to profile an http call, and send information to statsd daemon.
 ## Requirements

 ### Dependencies